-Stats and info for the Baggies' Boxing Day clash (ko 3pm)All-time results record (League, FA Cup and League Cup)
+Stats and info for Baggies' FA Cup clash with R's (ko 3pm)All-time results record (League, FA Cup and League Cup)

-The Baggies have lost only one of their last nine meetings with Rangers – winning five and drawing three.
+The Baggies have lost only one of their last ten meetings with Rangers – winning six and drawing three.

 Last time out